Claremont Museum redevelopment

 Long term closure of Claremont Train Station

-To build the new turnbacks at Claremont Station, eight weeks of intensive construction activity will take place from 5 February until 5 April 2021.
+To build the new turnbacks at Claremont Station, eight weeks of intensive construction activity took place from 5 February until 5 April 2021.

-- No trains stopping at Claremont Station, with bus services only operating
+These works have now been extended to 23 April 2021.
+This will see no trains stopping at Claremont Station, with bus services only operating.

 These new turnbacks are an important part of the Claremont Station Project.
 Once completed they will allow more trains to run between Claremont Station and the CBD during peak times and provide direct access to the new Airport Line from Claremont Station.
 Claremont Station is also being refurbished during this period.

 For more information about the project call 9326 3666 during business hours, or email firstname.lastname@example.org